christopher0936/Public_Portfolio/README.md

 ### Commu-MNIST Revolution
 My portion of a group final project for a Data Mining course.
 Involved generating a MNIST-like Cyrillic dataset and implementing and comparing the results of SVMs using different hyperparameters to classify the data.

+### Data Mining Assignments
+Earlier assignments from the same course on Data Mining, assignments revolve around Machine Learning algorithms.
+Solutions are implemented in Python via Jupyter Notebooks.

 ### Operating Systems Assignments
 A collection of assignments from a class on Operating Systems, where assignments revolved around creating simulations of various operating system component systems in C.

-### Data Mining Assignments
-Assignments from a course on Data Mining revolving around Machine Learning algorithms.
-Solutions are implemented in Python via Jupyter Notebooks.